 In addition, check to make sure the tires are properly inflated.
 In our tests, we noticed a decrease in highway fuel efficiency when tires were underinflated by 10 psi.
 More important, underinflated tires compromise handling and braking, and wear faster.

-If the battery terminals are growing a fuzz of white encrustation, you should clean the battery with a damp rag soaked with a solution of water and baking soda.
+If the battery terminals are growing white encrusted fuzz, clean the battery with a damp rag soaked with a solution of water and baking soda.
 Use a stiff toothbrush dipped in the baking-soda solution for the tough parts.
 (Wear eye protection and gloves when working around the battery.)
 You can then coat the terminals with a dielectric (non-conducting) protective grease, and spray the outside of the battery with a clear sealer.
 Both these products are available at auto-parts stores.

 Summer can be harder on your battery than winter, due to the impact on temperature on the chemicals.
 Have the battery tested, and be proactive in buying a replacement.
 (See our car battery buying advice and ratings.)